NethermindEth/agentarena-arbiter/README.md

 - **Deduplication**: Combines similar findings from different agents, preventing redundant reports.
 - **Severity Assignment**: Uses AI or rule-based heuristics to classify findings as High, Medium, Low, or Info.
 - **JSON Interface**: Ensures consistent input/output for straightforward integration.
-- **Extensible Architecture**: Easily plugs into platforms (e.g., Agent4rena) and can scale with new agent types or analysis engines.
+- **Extensible Architecture**: Easily plugs into platforms (e.g., AgentArena) and can scale with new agent types or analysis engines.
 - **Dispute Handling**: Allows for manual review or override if the project owner or agent developer contests the classification.

 ---